Perspectives on the arithmetic nature of the ratios $\zeta(2n + 1)/\pi^{2n+1}$ and $\beta(2n)/\pi^{2n}$: Conjectures and Perspectives

-Some computations of the first few partial sums on the right handside series tend to show that this identity may be correct.
-This identity does not stay in coherence with the linear dependance of the previous set stated in our last conjecture.
+Some computations of the first few partial sums on the right-hand side series tend to show that this identity may be correct.
+This identity is not consistent with the linear dependence of the previous set stated in our last conjecture.